Degree Tract: Internship

 Advisor: Dr. Jennifer Boyd

-Within the internship, I am conducting an independent project looking at whether invasive plant species (honeysuckle and burning bush) facilitate larval growth and survivorship of tiger mosquitoes, when they occur in laboratory microcosms mimicking the mosquitoes’ container breeding habitat.
+Within the internship, I am conducting an independent project investigating if the invasive plant species Lonicera maackii (bush honeysuckle) facilitates larval survival and subsequent adult growth of A. albopictus mosquitoes, when they occur in laboratory microcosms mimicking the mosquitoes’ container breeding habitat.

 Webb, S.E., D.H.
 Cumbie, J.S.
 Dinger and L.K.
 Russo.
 2007.
 Ground- and surface-water monitoring at the Wendell H. Ford Regional Training Center.
 Muhlenberg County, Kentucky.
 Kentucky Geological Survey Information Circular 17 (series 12).